tweakoz/litex-chainloader/README.md

 # Summary

-This is a chainloader for easing Litex FPGA TFTP bootloading workflow when you frequently run into on of the following:
+This is a chainloader for easing Litex FPGA TFTP bootloading workflow when you frequently run into any of the following:
 * Your software image files change size.
 * Your software image files change destination address.
 * You add or remove software image files.
-* Any other conditions that require you to regenerate your FPGA bitstream due to software being embedded within it.
+* Other conditions that require you to regenerate your FPGA bitstream due to software being embedded within it.

 This has only been tested with the VexRiscV / Arty / Linux port, but conceptually at least it should cross over to the other cpu's and OS's.